Manchester, Sheffield and Lincolnshire Railway: North Liverpool Lines

 The CLC still lacked practicable access to the northern docks at Liverpool, and having spent several years considering how an affordable route could be created, obtained the CLC North Liverpool Lines Act 1874 of 30 July 1874.
 This sanctioned an eleven-mile branch from Hunt's Cross on the main line to a terminus at Sandhills and a two and a quarter-mile connection from Fazakerley to the L&YR at Aintree.
 Triangular junctions were to be created by spurs from Hunt's Cross East to Halewood North and Fazakerley West to North.

 In 1878 the name Huskisson was adopted in place of Sandhills for the terminus.
 The line opened on 1 December 1879, although the spurs at the junctions took until 1888.

 The two-mile section from Walton on the Hill to Huskisson opened for goods traffic on 1 July 1880.
 Passenger trains from Liverpool Central via Walton on the Hill were run from 2 August 1880, but they were an abject failure and were discontinued on 1 May 1885.

 Macclesfield

-The Macclesfield, Bollington and Marple Railway was incorporated on 14 June 1864 (Note: 14 June 1864 according to Holt; 14 July 1864 according to Grant.) to build a line from Marple Wharf Junction, on the Sheffield & Midland Joint line, to its own Macclesfield terminus, a distance of ten miles.
+The Macclesfield, Bollington and Marple Railway was incorporated on 14 June 1864 (Note: 14 June 1864 according to (Holt & Biddle 1986); 14 July 1864 according to (Grant 2017).) to build a line from Marple Wharf Junction, on the Sheffield & Midland Joint line, to its own Macclesfield terminus, a distance of ten miles.
 It opened the line to passengers on 2 August 1869, and to goods in March 1870.
 A connection to the North Staffordshire Railway for goods traffic was made on 3 August 1871.
-(Note: Dates from Holt; Grant has "The line was opened throughout on 3 July 1871 for goods and on 1 July 1873 for passengers.")
+(Note: Dates from (Holt & Biddle 1986); (Grant 2017) has "The line was opened throughout on 3 July 1871 for goods and on 1 July 1873 for passengers.")

 The company was vested in the MS&LR and NSR on 25 May 1871, and the joint owners opened a new station, Macclesfield Central, on 1 July 1873.